What are Tug Boats – Different Types And Uses

 - It emits less fuel under its hybrid conformations, and its maintenance is economical and easier.

-- There are a variety of operation modes available in this tug due to innovative and hybrid design.
+- There are a variety of operation modes available in this tug due to its innovative and hybrid design.

 - It can serve multi-purpose ice management, assisting ships and enormous barges during voyages, fire fighting, and towing in coastal regions and difficult paces.